Mira190/llm_deploy/cloud_llm_framework_report_en.md

 - **Special Funding**: Up to $300,000 (approximately ¥2.175 million) specifically for testing AI acceleration hardware such as AWS Trainium/Inferentia.
 - **Grading application conditions**:
 - **Activate Founders**: Base $1,000 (about ¥72,500), suitable for self-funded or early-stage teams.
-- **Standard startup**: Up to $100,000 (approximately ¥725,000), VC/incubator recommendation or partner institution endorsement required.
+- **Standard Startup**: Up to $100,000 (approximately ¥725,000), VC/Incubator recommendation or partner institution endorsement required.
 - **Generative AI Specialty**: Up to $300,000 (approximately ¥2.175 million), focusing on generative AI-related business or technology verification scenarios.
 - **Basic Requirements**:
 - New to AWS Activate, typically 10 years old or younger.